paircolumbus/MoreDrillsWithRSpec/README.md

 Enjoy!

 ## How to Run Tests
-- Check the /spec folder to see the tests
+- View the `/spec` folder to see the tests
-- Try writing out your tests before coming up with a solution
-- Run `bundle exec rspec` to run your tests
+- Run `bundle exec rspec` to run the existing tests
+- RED: Try writing out your tests and running them
+- GREEN: Come up with a solution to make your test pass
+- REFACTOR: Clean all your code up and make it elegant and performant

 ## Super Fizz Buzz Instructions